rnowif/CodeAnalyzer/README.md

 ### Coupling Between Objects

-The Coupling between objects (CBO) is a global metric that is equal to the sum of all the dependencies divided by the number of classes.
+The Coupling between objects (CBO) is the average number of dependencies per class.
-According to the litterature, there is a direct relationship between the CBO and the number of defects in a codebase.
+According to the literature, there is a direct relationship between the CBO and the number of defects in a codebase.

 This metric is accessible via the `CouplingBetweenObjects` property of `AnalysisReport`.